endless-sky/endless-sky-wiki/CreatingMissions.md

     ...
 ```

 This specifies that a conversation will be shown to the player at this point in the mission.
-When a mission is being offered, the conversation can return "accept" or "decline"; conversations can also return special values like "die" (if the conversation ends with the player dying) or "launch" (if the player should take off from the planet immediately).
+When a mission is being offered, the conversation can return "accept" or "decline"; conversations can also return special values like "die" or "explode" (if the conversation ends with the player dying or their flagship exploding) or "launch" (if the player should take off from the planet immediately).

-For missions that are offered when boarding a ship, if the conversation ends with "launch" or "flee," the ship in question will die.
+For conversations that are offered when boarding a ship or completing an NPC, if the conversation ends with "launch," "flee," or "depart," the ship in question will die.

 As with the dialogs, text substitution is done throughout the conversation.